John B. Good

 List Month and year of employment, to list year only gives rise to the suspicion of gaps; better to explain them; losing a job is not a deal killer, trying to hide it is.

-List company name and division first, then your title, on the second line.
+List company name and division first then your title, on the second line.
 This is the industry standard and makes your information easier to assimilate.
 Do not list the location of the corporate office.
 Gives rise to confusion over YOUR location.

 Use generic or functional titles or that clearly communicate your role, not the title on your business card..
 Yes, I know your business card says you are a "Regional Clinical Urology Manager", but this could be construed in a number of ways and eliminate you from consideration as a sales representative.
 Business card titles are more often than not, misleading and inaccurate when perceived by recruiters and hiring managers.
 Communicate what you do functionally by using the most common vernacular for your role: i.e. "Sales Representative" if you receive commission for selling things, "Regional Sales Manager" if you hire and fire direct sales representatives, or "Director of Sales / National Sales Manager", if you manage Regional Sales Managers who manage sales representatives.
-Overstating your image leads to lost opportunities because of the perception of overqualification.
+Overstating your image leads to lost opportunities because of the perception of over qualification.

 College Education information should be presented at the bottom of your resume for 2 reasons; first, 95% of resume place it here so the reader is less apt to look for it elsewhere and second, resumes are read from the bottom to the top in reverse chronological order, beginning with your graduation date.
-If the graduation date is not present, the reader will assume you either did not graduate or you are hiding your age or excess jobs; particularly if your first job after college is not an entry level job.
-Like gaps, its better to present the data rather than waste your time with an employer who may have issues later.

 Products, call points, rankings

 In sales hiring, 3 pieces of information from this part of your resume drives 90% of the decision to screen you in for further consideration.
 It is critical that this information is placed in a location and format that is easy to spot based on universal and historical viewing patterns by recruiters and hiring managers in our industry.
-So lets put this information where most readers are used to looking for it , and include as many enticing key words that will hook the reader and expand your opportunities.

 Over the years PRN has observed that Products and Call Points most often appear in a paragraph after your Title.
 In order of frequency, list every significant product you sold for each employer and every single Call Point you called on (Physician specialty, hospital department, type of manager, type of facillity, or type of company).
 Ranking and performance information is broken out in bullets under the company where they occured; not in a separate location on the resume.